Old iMac Ubuntu Studio Installation

 Preparing for the installation

 First and foremost, you should prep the hard drive for the Ubuntu Studio installation while booted into OS X. This OS X article provides a relevant guide for preparing a second partition using Disk Utility.
 The key here is to shrink down the existing OS X partition.
 I’d shrink it down substantially, since we’re only keeping this partition for access to recovery stuff, should you need to access them in the future.
 The newly freed space on the drive should be left as unformatted, since we’re going to be using the Ubuntu installer to handle the file system creation.
+As for the USB flash drive, make sure it’s formated as Mac OS Extended (Journaled) and that your partition table is set to GUID.

 The next step is to install a new boot manager.
 Yes, you could “try” the old “hold down the Option key” approach and hope it works.
 Historically, I’ve found this approach to be very hit and miss.
 By installing the boot manager known as rEFInd (download the zipped package), a USB flash drive with Ubuntu will show up as bootable.
 Simply follow these instructions for installation and you should be good to go.
 We’re avoiding the Option key approach as I found it was not working reliably.